Start Building Your Child’s Credit

 If you suspect that you or a member of your family have become targets or victims of identity theft in New York, you should report the situation to various organizations to safeguard your identity.
 Here are four primary types of institutions you should contact immediately:

-1. Your financial institutions—Contact your bank, credit card companies, and any other financial institutions where you hold accounts that may have been compromised.
-Request them to freeze or lock your accounts and issue new cards or account numbers if necessary
+- Your financial institutions—Contact your bank, credit card company, and any other financial institution where you hold the accounts that may have been compromised.
+Request that the institutions freeze or lock your accounts and issue new cards or account numbers if necessary

 New York State Identity Theft Protection Laws